-Here's a checklist you can follow to look naturally confident in front of a camera:
+Here's a checklist you can follow for your next shoot.

 - Hair is behind one shoulder, in front of the other

 - Chin is forward to create a strong jawline

 - Arm is lifted from the torso

 - Waist doesn't have any visual extenders

 - Shoulders are turned

 - Iris is seen over the whites

-- Nose doesn't break the sideline of the face/cheeks
+- Nose doesn't break the line of the face

-Play with what is available.
-If you are wearing a flowing dress, play with it by tossing it into the air to work in some movement.
-If you are wearing trousers then do the same with your legs so don't appear clamped together etc. Take this newly learned confidence & express yourself!
+- Play with what is available.
+If you are wearing a flowing dress, play with it by tossing it into the air or working the movement in the bottom.
+Remember if you are wearing trousers then your legs don't need to be so clamped together.